scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Tlani

-Often confused for goblins or imps, tlani live far from the rest of the civilized world, prefering to make their homes high in the mountains or deep under the ground.
+Often confused for goblins or imps, tlani live far from the rest of the civilized world, preferring to make their homes high in the mountains or deep under the ground.
 They are short in stature, rarely standing taller than 4 feet.
 Like elves they have a strange, unnatural beauty to them that contrasts with their more beastial features, having long pointed ears, cat-like eyes and pointed teeth.
 Their complexion ranges from dark greys and blues to black with a white or silver underbelly.
 Their hair tends to match the color of their skin, but rarely it can be blue, green, or purple.
 Tlani are light, weighing between 40 and 60 pounds, and maintain a youthful appearance well into their 150s.

 Due to their small stature, beast-like appearance and affinity for darkness they are usually called night goblins by humans.
-Tlani are extremely practical, preffering a logical and efficient solution to their problems leading to others seeing them as cold and amoral.
+Tlani are extremely practical, preferring a logical and efficient solution to their problems leading to others seeing them as cold and amoral.

 - **Starting Wounds:** 2
 - **Move/Sprint:** 4/3